Trump's Modi meeting marks venture into India-Pakistan relations

 Trump, six months into his presidency, is no longer entirely new to foreign visits, but administration officials said the President intends to "roll out the red carpet" for Modi on Monday.

-Their day together -- which will include a one-on-one meeting, a joint statement from the Rose Garden and a reception in Modi's honor -- will end with a working dinner at the White House.
+Their day together -- which will include a one-on-one meeting, a joint statement from the Rose Garden and a reception in Modi's honor -- ends with a working dinner at the White House.

 While issues like defense spending will define Monday's visit, the purpose of Trump and Modi's afternoon together is also aimed at getting their relationship off on the right foot.